stlab/better-code/better-code/src/chapter-2-contracts.md

 recommend embedding these policies in your project's coding standard document, near the top where it is less likely to be treated as an afterthought.

-I want to mention one other thing: everything you see in these function signatures is implicitly part of the function's contract.
-For example, the signature of `sort` says the predicate must operate on arguments of type T, and return a `Bool`, so we didn't have to spell that out as a precondition in documentation.

-Because Swift is a statically typed language, it just so happens that those things are going to be enforced by the compiler, but if you were programming in a totally dynamic language, like Javascript, or Python without type hints, you have to put a lot more of that sort of information into the written documentation.

 ### Summing Up